SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/deploy-on-citrix.md

 Registry can have these values 0;1031;1033;1044;1043;1030;1053 SuperOffice will choose the first valid value and if you have this language pack installed the SuperOffice Ribbon will be shown in this language.

-In this example this is 1031 and that is the code for German language.
+In this example, this is 1031 and that is the code for German language.
 Norwegian is 1044.

 You can find [here][2] a full list of languages.